-One of their best budget reels, in my opinion, is the Lew’s Mach 2.
+In my opinion, one of their best budget reels is the Lew’s Mach 2.

 This compact and lightweight beauty is a solid and reliable allround pick that can be used for most lighter spin fishing methods.

 Thanks to no less than ten high-quality ball bearings, almost all anglers who fish with the Mach 2 praise its incredible smoothness.